Leading Up To Surgery

 What to Expect Physically

-You can expect a little pain and discomfort, as well as some swelling and bruising on your breasts and surrounding tissues.
+You can expect pain and discomfort, as well as some swelling and bruising on your breasts and surrounding tissues.
 If you had liposuction under your armpit, you may notice bruising that travels down your sides and soreness on your sternum and ribcage.

 You will have areas of numbness especially at your incision line.
 More than likely, your nipple will be numb the days following surgery.
 If this is the case, there is still a good possibility that the sensation will return.